Bedspreads and coverlets are engaging crochet projects that will keep you busy for quite a while.

 You might also wish to crochet basic granny squares using crochet thread to create a bedspread or coverlet.

 These two patterns are similar, but there are important differences between them.

 Filet Crochet Diamond Design

-If you're adventurous enough to try crocheting an entire bedspread using different patterned squares, take a look at this mix and match series of designs.
-These are all square patterns that coordinate and designed to be used together.
-This diamond square is one of the designs in the series.
-You could use as few or as many of the squares as you want to in order to customize your own unique bedspread design.
+If you're adventurous enough to try crocheting an entire bedspread using different patterned squares, try mixing and matching designs.
+You could use as few or as many squares as you want to in order to customize your own unique bedspread design.